 One successful example of a central institution filling these three roles is the United Nations’ Interim Administrative Mission in Kosovo (UNMIK).30 After the end of military operations in Kosovo in 1999, UNMIK served as the de facto administrator of Kosovo.
 It oversaw elections creating a government, fulfilling the first role and giving Kosovars a voice in reconstruction.
 Second, UNMIK pursued internal benchmarks to help improve transparency and tackle corruption along with other divisive issues.
 Finally, UNMIK was given authority to coordinate all humanitarian relief and reconstruction efforts from all international donors.
 By filling these three roles, UNMIK could successfully layer projects across four pillars (civil administration, police and justice, democratisation and institution-building, and reconstruction and economic development) and improve outcomes for all Kosovars.

 The recently announced Ukraine Reconstruction Platform comprising the European Commission and Government of Ukraine can serve all of these roles.
 It is not for us to say whether that is the right choice for a central institution, but whatever the final institution chosen, it should be built with these three roles in mind from the outset.

-Deloitte helps public-sector clients address pressing and complex sustainability, climate, and equity challenges.
-We leverage data analytics, proprietary assets, and innovative technology to improve government organizations’ resilience, enhance their readiness, and drive inclusive growth.
+Deloitte helps public-sector clients address pressing and complex sustainability, climate and equity challenges.
+We leverage data analytics, proprietary assets and innovative technology to improve government organisations’ resilience, enhance their readiness and drive inclusive growth.